 In short, the objective is to mitigate short-term disruption without losing sight of long-term goals.
 Companies that manage to do both tend to see the most success post-slowdown — an axiom that’s resonating with investors.

-Bain Capital has conducted a bi-weekly pulse check on investors since the end of March.
-When asked what they look for from company leadership teams, more cited a “long-term and strategic mindset and investing” than “liquidity.”
-In fact, 95% of investors say it’s important for healthy companies to prioritize building business capabilities right now, even at the expense of delivering earnings per share (EPS).
+Boston Consulting Group conducted a biweekly pulse check on investors at the height of the pandemic and during its associated recession.
+When asked what they look for from company leadership teams, more cited a "long-term and strategic mindset and investing" than "liquidity."
+In fact, 95% of investors said it was important for healthy companies to prioritize building business capabilities during the downturn, even at the expense of delivering earnings per share (EPS).

 Unfortunately, when it comes to small-to-midsize companies, there’s a decided trend toward playing defense.
 For many, that’s a necessity, not a choice, as smaller firms often don’t have the funding, cash reserves and other resources available to large corporations.
 However, there are strategies for cutting costs sustainably, evaluating capital spend plans and identifying areas for continued investment even in trying economic conditions.